Video shows intense moments between passengers, American Airlines crew

 The original poster says he was told it started over how a flight attendant dealt with a young mother who was trying to store a stroller in an overhead bin.

+"He was very upset.
+He grabbed it and just pulled it off, sort of violently yanked it, and then stormed off the plane with it," Surain Adyanthaya said.

-As the video continues another passenger, apparently upset with how the situation is being handled, gets up and approaches the front of the plane where the attendant, young mother, and other crew members are gathered.
+As the video continues another passenger, Tony Fierro, of Dallas, apparently upset with how the situation is being handled, gets up and approaches the front of the plane where the attendant, young mother, and other crew members are gathered.
 He asks for the flight attendant’s name and returns to his seat.

 Other passengers can be faintly heard discussing the situation, appearing to explain to other crew members that the flight attendant grabbed the woman’s stroller.